-Step 2: Place the cooler atop the CPU, aligning the four mounting screws with the mounting holes on the ILM.
+Step 2: Place the cooler atop the CPU, aligning the four mounting screws with the mounting holes on the II M the other pair.
+Next, fully tighten the four screws.

-Step 3: Use one hand to hold the cooler and the other to tighten the screws in a diagonal sequence with a screw driver.
+Use one hand to hold the cooler and the other to tighten the screws in a diagonal sequence with a screw driver.
 Begin tightening a screw with a few turns and repeat with the screw diagonally opposite the one you just tightened.
-Then do the same to the other pair.
-Next, fully tighten the four screws.
+Then do the same to